someparty/someparty/source/articles/2019-04-14-street-action.html.markdown

 [Watch: Isla Craig - "Young Woman" @ YouTube](https://youtu.be/jyMvS-G8ycU "#")

-Last October Toronto indie-rock ensemble  launched their emotionally-fraught divorce-themed LP with a 27-person orchestra performing the album track-for-track.
+Last October Toronto indie rock ensemble  launched their emotionally-fraught divorce-themed LP with a 27-person orchestra performing the album track-for-track.
 Staged as a wedding with formally dressed attendees, the release show for *The Love Songs of Oedipus Rex* was captured on film at 918 Bathurst Centre in Toronto.
 The band's been releasing clips ever since, with the latest footage featuring the Benjamin Hackman-lead ensemble performing "A Daily Affirmation."
 You can check it out below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oZjfwNb-7RM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>